 Since 1960, the Bahamas Handbook has documented the development of a nation by recording and analysing significant events and providing a snapshot of culture, art, business, history and politics in The Bahamas.
 This richly illustrated annual publication has grown to 600 pages, earning a reputation as the most comprehensive source of information on living and doing business in The Bahamas.
-See highlights of the latest edition at: www.bahamashandbook.com

 The Bahamas Investor was introduced as an international supplement to the Bahamas Handbook in 2006 to serve the needs of investors and wealth management professionals conducting business in the evolving offshore financial marketplace.
 The magazine focuses on wealth management strategies, opportunities for direct investment and the lifestyle advantages of doing business in The Bahamas-a practical resource designed for financial planners and other advisors to share with their own clients.
-Order your own subscription online at www.thebahamasinvestor.com

 Etienne Dupuch Jr Publications Ltd is the leading publisher of business and tourism information in The Bahamas.
 For more than 50 years the company has created a wide range of high-quality, informative and respected publications, reliably delivered to their targeted audiences.
 Books, magazines, maps and travel guides produced by Dupuch reach a majority of vacation and business travellers visiting The Bahamas.